This announcement represents a single point in time. Future releases may impact the information below.

-- Pre-Construction: The contract has not been awarded yet, and no work has been started on the job site.
+- Course of Construction: The contract has been awarded and work has commenced on the project.

-- Post-Construction: Work on the job site has been completed, but the project is still in close-out, warranty stage, or being finalized.
+- Post-Construction: Work on the job site has been completed, but the project is still in close-out, warranty, or being finalized.

-- Canceled: The project was canceled, either during the course of construction or in pre-construction, before any work was started.
+- Canceled: The project was canceled, either during pre-construction or the course of construction.

 The following Default Project Stages will be excluded from your company's construction volume or project cap, if applicable: